Transferring to Concordia

-Please join us on Concordia's Main campus for our Transfer Night!
-This event is for prospective transfer students who are interested in enrolling at Concordia University Texas.
-Our knowledgeable and experienced Admissions Counselors will be present to guide you in completing your application process.
+Our knowledgeable and experienced Admissions Counselors are available to guide you in completing your application process.
 Bring your official transcripts with you to receive an admission decision on the spot!
-We will also be able to give you a tour of the campus, and answer questions about financial aid, transfer credits, and degree requirements.
+During your visit, you will also be able to take a tour of the campus, and have your questions about financial aid, transfer credits, and degree requirements answered.

 * Transfer scholarships available up to $16,500 per year!